learningequality/ricecooker/docs/design.md

 -------------------------
 There are three types of arguments involved in a chef run:

-  - `args` (Namespace): command line args as parsed by the sushi chef class and its parents
+  - `args` (dict): command line args as parsed by the sushi chef class and its parents
     - BaseChef: the method ` BaseChef.__init__` configures argparse for the following:
         - `compress`, `download_attempts`, `prompt`, `publish`, `reset`, `resume`, `stage`, `step`, `thumbnails`, `token`, `update`, `verbose`, `warn`